 - If you are lucky enough to carry twins in your womb, your belly is expected to show a little sooner as compared to other expecting women.

 During early days of 6 weeks pregnancy, you may be experiencing discomfort due to the hormonal fluctuations.
 Pregnancy symptoms can make your life difficult and you are likely to feel nervous and anxious during the first trimester, however, try keeping such feelings away by keeping yourself calm.

 - At week 6 pregnancy your baby measures about 1/8 to ¼ inches in length and about the size of a sweet pea.

-- During this phase embryo has already started developing major organs like lungs and brain.
+- During this phase, an embryo has already started developing major organs like the lungs and brain.

-- Tiny teeth buds have began to develop under the gums during 6 weeks pregnancy.
+- Tiny teeth buds have begun to develop under the gums during 6 weeks of pregnancy.

 - Your 6 weeks baby is soon going to look cuter with sprouting nose, eyes, ears, chin and cheeks.

 - You may notice two distinct gestational sacs on the ultrasound if you are pregnant with twins.

 Carrying twin babies within you can fill your heart with a double dose of joy or excitement.
 But you should be extra careful as moms to be with multiple babies has a higher risk of developing pregnancy-related complications like-

 - Gestational Diabetes.